vennbury/lessons/python/basics/introduction/how-this-course-works.md

 ---
-title: "How this course works"
+title: How this course works
-priority: "1"
+priority: 1
-unit: "introduction"
-lesson: "howThisCourseWorks"
+prev: none
-next: "introduction/intro-to-programming"
+next: introduction/intro-to-programming
 ---

 # How this course works